 How long do I need to quarantine?

-Is there any way to avoid quarantine if I’m driving back from Europe?
+• Can I avoid quarantine if I'm driving back from Europe?

 In theory, you don’t need to self-isolate if you drive through a non-exempt area (eg France) without stopping.
 If you do stop, you don’t need to self-isolate if no new people get into the vehicle and no-one in the vehicle mixes with other people.